thawkin3/fun-facts-sms/README.md

 # Fun Facts SMS

 This is an app built with Node and Express that allows users to enter their phone number to receive an SMS text with a fun fact.
-The SMS integration is built using Infobip.
+The SMS integration is built using [Infobip](https://www.infobip.com/).

 ![Step 1](./demo-screenshots/FunFactsSMS1.png)
 ![Step 2](./demo-screenshots/FunFactsSMS2.png)
 ![Step 3](./demo-screenshots/FunFactsSMS3.png)

 ## Running the App Locally

+There are two environment variables the app needs.
+Create an `.env` file with variables for `API_KEY` and `API_BASE_URL`.
+Those values can be obtained after creating a free account with [Infobip](https://www.infobip.com/).
+Once you have an account created and your `.env` file populated with your secrets, follow these instructions to start the app.

 1. `yarn install`
 2. `yarn start`